Coding-Coach/coding-coach/content/blog/whats-the-difference-between double-and-triple-equals/index.md

 Now you can see the result is different when we use the strict comparison, the triple equals is not casting the type but rather returning `false` if types are different, the comparison algorithm is not even checking the values, because the type comparison is already returning `false`.

 ### When to use one or the other?
 Now the question is, how do we know when to use double or triple equals when writing a comparison?
-For most cases a triple comparison would be preferred to avoid potential bugs.
+In most cases, a triple equals comparison would be preferred to avoid potential bugs.

 However, in some instances using double equals might make sense, for example let's say you want to check that a value is defined and is not null, you can write something like this: